 People often live with incontinence without seeking help.
 Many cases can be cured or controlled with appropriate treatment.
 Urinary incontinence is the second leading cause of institutionalizing elderly people.
 The problem can contribute to decreased socialization, decreased quality of life and depression.
 Getting up at night to urinate also increases the risk of falling and fracturing a hip.

 The National Association for Continence can send you information or referrals to clinics or providers in your area who specialize in treating incontinence.
 Call 1(800)BLADDER.
-Or, contact the UCSF Women's Continence Center at (415) 885-7788 for an appointment.
+Or, contact the UCSF Female Pelvic Medicine and Reconstructive Surgery at Mount Zion at (415) 885-7788 for an appointment.

 Reviewed by health care specialists at UCSF Medical Center.